ohwowrobin/RuntimeSDK/SDK/samples/unity/README.md

 # Korvayne Runtime - Unity Wrapper

-Korvayne Runtime is free and MIT-licensed.
-Clone or download it from https://github.com/ohwowrobin/korvayne-latest.
-It drops in with no license file and no server, and arms at full capability out of the box.

 This sample is a thin C# wrapper over the native Windows x64 `anticheat.dll`.
 It is not a rewrite of the anti-cheat core.
 The DLL still performs the detection work; Unity only loads it and calls the